 The first prime minister of India, Pandit Jawaharlal Nehru, heralded our Independence with his famous speech “Tryst with Destiny” on August 15, 1947.
 Considered the Architect of Modern India, he continued in office until his death in 1964, earning the status of the longest-serving prime minister of India.
 Independent India voted for the first time in 1952, which saw Panditji returning to power.

-We hope that this comprehensive prime minister of India list from 1947 to 2022 will help enhance your awareness about our leaders.
+We hope that this comprehensive Prime Minister of India list will help enhance your awareness of our leaders.